 Richard represents the five district councils that are members of the fund.
-Richard is a district councillor and member of the Executive Committee of Taunton Deane Borough Council with responsibility for corporate resources.
+Richard is a district councillor and member of the Executive Committee of Taunton Deane Borough Council with responsibility for planning policy and transportation.
 Richard joined the committee in February 2016.